MertKumbasar/To-do-app/README.md

 # To-Do App using Node.js, Express, and EJS

 This is a simple To-Do App built with Node.js, Express, and EJS.
-It allows you to create, update, and delete tasks in your to-do list.
+It allows you to create and delete tasks in your to-do list.
 Follow the instructions below to get started.

 ## Installation